mahdi-shafiei/STAT-4830/section/4/notes.md

         return torch.sigmoid(self.fc2(h))
 ```

-Training uses PyTorch's automatic differentiation to compute gradients of the binary cross-entropy loss:
+We then train the model using PyTorch's automatic differentiation to compute gradients of the binary cross-entropy loss:

 ```python
 criterion = torch.nn.BCELoss()